occipital/django-content-settings/docs/index.md

 - [**How to contribute**](contribute.md) - if you are willing to help - welcome to the team.
 - [**Changelog**](changelog.md) - what was introduces in every version.
 - [**Source Doc**](source.md) - we collect all the doc strings in one article for future reference.

-It is also very fast thanks to our caching system.
-[Read more about it](caching.md).

-Some fancy things you can find in our [cookbook](cookbook.md).